 Decorations for Pride, San Francisco.
 Lindsey Rodgers.
 CC BY-NC-ND 2.0

-On June 7th, 2024 at the Pride Kickoff Party travelers can dive into Pride celebrations alongside live shows from drag to film.
-Those interested in human rights and international politics can learn from experts at the San Francisco Pride’s Human Rights Summit on June 27th, 2024.
-San Francisco's Pride month then comes to a close on June 30th with the Pride Parade.
+Those interested in human rights and international politics can learn from experts at San Francisco Pride’s third annual Human Rights Summit on June 26th.
+San Francisco's Pride month then comes to a close on June 29 with the Pride Parade.

 7. Taipei, Taiwan